pylonide/pylon/doc/terms/bindingrules.md

 ## Extending

- Two special binding rules are the {@link baseclass.databinding.binding.load load}
- and the {@link element.tree.binding.insert insert} bindings.
+ Two special binding rules are the load and the insert bindings.
 These bindings are used to load and insert new data into the data bound to the element that uses them.
 With these rules an application can start out with only a bit of data and when the user needs it extends the data.
 A simple example is that of